 We don't know their exact cause.
 One theory is that changes in the levels of two compounds your body makes, histamine and serotonin, are responsible.
 Experts think that being upset or worried can affect them.

-Foods such as chocolate, Chinese food with monosodium glutamate (MSG), and processed meats with nitrites might trigger abdominal migraines.
+Foods such as chocolate, Chinese food with monosodium glutamate (MSG), and processed meats with nitrites might trigger abdominal migraines in some people.

 Swallowing a lot of air may also trigger them or set off similar tummy symptoms.
 It can cause bloating and trouble eating.